 God.
 Whether you believe in God or you don’t believe in God, it is hard to argue against the influence God has had and continues to have in our culture.
 Some see Him as nothing more than a fairy tale figure with no real purpose, especially a divine purpose.
 Some have believed and surrendered their very life to Him.
-No matter where you are on this spectrum, at the every least, it is worth seeking and asking.
+No matter where you are on this spectrum, at the very least, it is worth seeking and asking.
 After all, we are dealing with one of the most debated figures of all time.

 Why is the God I read about (or am told about) not the God I see (or experience)?

 In other words, if God is a loving, caring, relational God, then why does nothing in my world, from what I can tell, speak to this?
 I hear or maybe have even read in the Bible that God is a good, holy God.
-Then I look at the world and I see pain, divorce, cancer, and disunity, at best.
+Then I look at the world, and I see pain, divorce, cancer, and disunity, at best.
 I just don’t get it.
 If God a liar?
-Is He mad at the world, or at me for that matter?
+Is He mad at the world, or me for that matter?

 If you have ever thought about these things or are currently thinking through these things, don’t worry you are not the first.
-Trust me, you will not be the last either.
+Trust me; you will not be the last either.
 You are in good company.
 I have personally asked some of these same questions.
-With that being said, allow me to pose a few questions in helping you as you discern crucial questions about who God really is.
+With that being said, allow me to pose a few questions in helping you as you discern crucial questions about who God is.
 I encourage you to write out your responses.

 Who is God?

 This question may seem simple or the logical place to start but notice what I didn’t ask.
 I did not say, who do you wish God was in this season of life you find yourself in, who did your parents say God is, who did your grandma’s preacher yell to you that God is.
-I simply asked, who is God?
+I asked, who is God?
 Who do you believe Him to be?

 What filter or lenses did I use to come to this answer?